Build a library

 commonjs

 This is useful for running the code in Node (SSR, tests etc.).
-The output file should be referenced in the main field of package.json.
+The output file should be referenced in the main field and exports['.'].require (when esm: true) field of package.json.

-By default, the code is compiled to support last 2 versions of modern browsers.
-It also strips TypeScript and Flow annotations, and compiles JSX.
+By default, the code is compiled to support the last 2 versions of modern browsers.
+It also strips TypeScript and Flow annotations as well as compiles JSX.
 You can customize the environments to compile for by using a browserslist config (opens in a new tab).

 In addition, the following options are supported: